enricoferrero/TargetPred/README.md

-# TargetPred
-### In Silico Prediction of Novel Therapeutic Targets Using Gene – Disease Association Data
+## In Silico Prediction of Novel Therapeutic Targets Using Gene – Disease Association Data

 Scripts can be run sequentially to replicate the analysis.